C5m7b4/c5-ts-algorithms/README.md

 This is basically a Binary Search Tree, but it can auto balance itself.
 It's pretty cool.
 We also have a visualizer to go with it in the example project.

+## BinarySearch

+A divide and conquer search method

 ## Binary Search Tree

 A tree where the left nodes must be smaller than their parent node and all nodes to the right must be larger than the parent node.